 But even if you don’t know who this guy is, he’s worth taking the time to learn about.
 I recently wrote an entire post explaining why Adam LZ is so interesting, and it would be a good primer for you if you want to learn more about his background and how he grew from nothing to be one of the most popular automotive YouTubers ever.

 Those of you who are familiar with him (and his videos) will know exactly why I spent the time to pour over the data and assemble it all into this easily digestible breakdown of how financially strong the Adam LZ empire really is.

-Enough dilly dallying – what is the net worth of Adam LZ?
+Enough dilly dallying – let’s talk about the net worth of Adam LZ

-Those of you looking for the quick and easy answer may be shocked to learn that I calculate his net worth to be roughly $1,450,000.
+Those of you looking for the quick and easy answer may be shocked to read that I calculated his net worth to be roughly $1,570,000.
 Not bad for a middle class kid from Connecticut who started with nothing and built everything he has on his own (from the ground up).

 I’ll get into the nitty-gritty in a moment to reveal exactly why I believe his net worth to be so high, but before continuing, I think it’s important to take a moment to appreciate how he did it.

 Long story short, he busted his you-know-what with laser-focused attention on the things he wanted to be successful with.
 He wanted to be a pro / sponsored BMX rider, so he did it.
 He wanted to learn how to work on cars (from body work to engine building), so he did it.

 He wanted to become one of the best drifters in the US, so he did it.
 And did I mention that he has an incredibly popular YouTube channel with over 2.3 million subscribers at the time of this writing (February 2019)?
 That’s one heck of an impressive list of achievements for someone only 22 years old, and it’s going to be exciting to see what he does next.